syncfusion-content/uwp-docs/uwp/SfKanban/Events.md

 * [`TargetKey`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfKanban.UWP~Syncfusion.UI.Xaml.Kanban.KanbanDragEndEventArgs~TargetKey.html) 	- Used to get the category of the column where the card is going to be dropped.
 * [`TargetColumn`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfKanban.UWP~Syncfusion.UI.Xaml.Kanban.KanbanDragEndEventArgs~TargetColumn.html)	- Used to get the current column which is the drop target for the card.
 * [`TargetCardIndex`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfKanban.UWP~Syncfusion.UI.Xaml.Kanban.KanbanDragEndEventArgs~TargetCardIndex.html)		- Used to get the index of the card in target column.
+* [`TargetRowIndex`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfKanban.UWP~Syncfusion.UI.Xaml.Kanban.KanbanDragEndEventArgs~TargetRowIndex.html) - Used to get the target row index where the card is going to be inserted.
+* [`TargetColumnIndex`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfKanban.UWP~Syncfusion.UI.Xaml.Kanban.KanbanDragEndEventArgs~TargetColumnIndex.html) - Used to get the target column index where the card is going to be inserted.

 ## DragEnter